LienM/recpack/doc/source/guides.create_algorithm.rst

         # Randomly sample items, with weights decided by the softmax scores
         users = X.nonzero()[0]

-        # The score will be set as (K - ix)/K of sampling
+        # The resulting score = (K - ix)/K
-        # The first sampled item will get score 1, and the last sampled item score 1/K
+        # The first sampled item gets score 1, and the last sampled item score 1/K
         score_list = [
             (u, i, (self.K-ix)/self.K)
             for u in set(users)